duneroadrunner/SaferCPlusPlus/index.md

         auto l_string1_xscpptr = mse::rsv::as_a_returnable_fparam(string1_xscpptr);
         auto l_string2_xscpptr = mse::rsv::as_a_returnable_fparam(string2_xscpptr);
         if (l_string1_xscpptr->length() > l_string2_xscpptr->length()) {
-            /* If string1_xscpptr were a regular TXScopeItemFixedPointer<mse::nii_string> and we tried to return it directly instead of l_string1_xscpptr, it would have induced a compile error. */ return mse::return_value(l_string1_xscpptr);
+            /* If string1_xscpptr were a regular TXScopeItemFixedPointer<mse::mtnii_string> and we tried to return it directly instead of l_string1_xscpptr, it would have induced a compile error. */ return mse::return_value(l_string1_xscpptr);
         }